80th Academy Awards: Winners and nominees

 Best Director winners Joel and Ethan Coen became the second pair of directors to win the award for the same film, after Jerome Robbins and Robert Wise for West Side Story (1961).
 This was the second time in Oscar history that none of the four acting winners was American (the first being the 37th Academy Awards).
-Daniel Day-Lewis became the eighth person to win Best Actor twice, while Best Actress winner Marion Cotillard became the fifth person to win for a non-English language performance and the second Best Actress winner to do so after Sophia Loren (Two Women (1961)).
+Daniel Day-Lewis became the eighth person to win Best Actor twice, while Best Actress winner Marion Cotillard became the fifth person to win for a non-English language performance, the second Best Actress winner to do so after Sophia Loren (Two Women (1961)), and the first to win for a French-language performance.
 Robert F. Boyle became the oldest recipient of the Academy Honorary award at the age of 98.